logichub/brande-help-center/section-7-agency/manage-multiple-brands.md

 - Switch brands and take note of project deadlines
 - Or manage all brands' calendars manually in external tools

-[NEEDS REVIEW: whether there's an agency-wide calendar view that shows all brands at once, or if you must switch brands individually]
+There is no agency-wide "all-brands" calendar today.
+The Content Calendar always shows the currently selected brand only — switch brands to see each one.

 ## Best Practices for Multi-Brand Management